-Grade 10-12 students are required to acquire a minimum of 80 credits (20 (4) credit courses) to earn a Dogwood Graduation Diploma.
-Required courses include Grade 10 English, Social Studies, Science, Math, Career 10, and PE; Grade 11 English or Communications, Social Studies, Science, and Math; Grade 12 English or Communications plus 3 other courses at the grade 12 level.
+Grade 10-12 students are require a minimum of 80 credits (20 (4) credit courses) to earn a Dogwood Graduation Diploma.
+Required courses include Grade 10 English, Social Studies, Science, Math, CLE 10, and PE; Grade 11 English, Social Studies, Science, and Math; Grade 12 English, CLC12, plus 3 other courses at the grade 12 level.
+Students are also required to take an Indigenous Studies course as well.
 The remaining credit courses are electives allowing for individual student choice.